 Turn to SEMI to Alleviate Pain and Discomfort From Osteoarthritis

 The Osteoarthritis Clinic (or OA clinic) at SEMI offers services to individuals who have been diagnosed with osteoarthritis in any part of their body, including shoulders, hands, wrists, neck, back, pelvis, hips, knees, ankles and feet.
 Osteoarthritis (also known as osteoarthrosis, degenerative joint disease, hypertrophic arthritis and degenerative arthritis) can be a painful condition, often limiting activities of daily living and enjoyment of sport and activity.
-With talented sports medicine professionals and the right treatment, SEMI can help mitigate your pain and discomfort!
+We have neck and shoulder pain specialists on call, as well as talented sports medicine professionals who cover a whole slew of other areas.
+We'll formulate a treatment plan for you and reduce your pain and discomfort!

 What is Osteoarthritis?